This country is haemorrhaging and we urgently need to stem the bleeding

 Silvio Farrugia, Senior Manager within OHSA, said that risk assessment is an integral part of the law.
 Research and statistics show that small and micro enterprises do not carry out risk assessments at their places of work because they think they are too expensive.
 He said that the EU should help these enterprises to adhere to the law.
 This can happen if they are provided with the right tools.
 Malta’s membership in the EU helped raise awareness about health and safety at work.
 With all its limitations, the OHSA is a point of reference but we still depend too much on Government in this sector.

-Dragan Donkov, Manager within the Richmond Foundation, said that the most common health issues at the workplace are stress, burn out, anxiety and depression.
+Dragan Donkov, a Manager within the Richmond Foundation, said that the most common health issues at the workplace are stress, burn out, anxiety and depression.
 He said that there is a lack of awareness about mental health, particularly in schools.
 Dragan Donkov said that mental health is a foundation for the welfare of individuals and the effective functioning of the community.
 He said that mental health is a burden on the individual, the family, society, commerce and the country.

 Rotila Viorel, Manager within the Federatia Solidaritatea Sanitara, Eurofedeop, said that tradeunionism should address technological advances and informatics and how these impact the health and safety of workers.
 Veselina Starcheva from Podkrepa in Bulgaria spoke about sustainable work and related issues.
 She said, among other things, that social dialogue is an important tool for a decent work environment.